vicsharp-shibusa/kyna/README.md

 Kyna is intended to be a suite of software tools that

-1. collect historical pricing and volume data for equity and option markets,
+1. collect historical pricing and volume data for equity markets,
 2. collect financial news,
-3. analyze the efficacy of tradeable events,
+3. analyze the efficacy of tradeable signals,
 4. report on results of backtesting analysis,
 5. and identify possible points of timely interest within the market.